rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Bugs, enhancements or not happy

 The only way RsyncOSX can become better is by feedback from users.
-I do spend many hours in developing RsyncOSX as an opensource application.
-My main motivation for developing RsyncOSX is happy users.
-If you find bugs, have ideas for enhancements or if you are not happy about how RsyncOSX works - please let me know by [creating an issue](https://github.com/rsyncOSX/RsyncOSX/issues).
+I do spend several hours a week in developing RsyncOSX.
+One of the major motivation for developing RsyncOSX are happy users.
+If you find bugs, have ideas for enhancements or if you are not happy about how RsyncOSX works, please let me know by [creating an issue](https://github.com/rsyncOSX/RsyncOSX/issues).

 ## Some words about RsyncOSX